About SBBG

 Collections

-The Garden is a living museum where collections-based research preserves many rare plants and displays them in a beautiful setting.
-We are one of only 30 gardens accredited by the American Alliance of Museums as a living museum.
-Arranged in stunning displays and interpreted through signage and docent-led tours, the Gardens 78 acres with more than 1,000 taxa of California native plants illustrates the remarkable diversity of California's flora and vegetation.
+Arranged in stunning sectional displays and interpreted through signage and docent-led tours, the Garden's 78 acres with more than 1,000 taxa of California native plants illustrates the remarkable diversity of California's flora and vegetation.

 Education